-Enjoy the adventure of a lifetime with a sunrise Hot Air Ballon Ride over Central Florida.
-We fly 7 days a week (weather permitting) in the Orlando, Kissimmee area.
+Enjoy the adventure of a lifetime with a sunrise Hot Air Balloon Ride over Central Florida.
+We fly 7 days a week (weather permitting) in the Orlando, Davenport and Kissimmee area.
 We only fly one flight per day in the early morning.

 We meet approximately 1 hour before sunrise and after selecting our launch site, we will head out to begin our inflation process for your hot air balloon adventure.
 You are more than welcome to assist in the in the set up of the balloon.
 After your ride we will celebrate our return to Mother Earth with a champagne and orange juice toast.

 Founded in 1998 by Bob Carlton, Balloons & Beyond is backed with over 40 years of industry experience.
 Bob has been flying balloons since 1976 and is one of the most experienced pilots in the state of Florida having logged thousands of hours flying all over the United States and the world.
 He has flown over many countries such as Australia, New Zealand, UK, France, Switzerland, Mexico and Canada.

 From 1976 to 1980 he flew the Budweiser, Black Angus and Westinghouse balloons for World Balloon Corporation in Albuquerque, New Mexico.
 Bob then moved to Tampa to work for Sport Balloons and head a repair station.
 He flew the Tampa Tribune and Freedom Savings balloons.
 In 1986 Bob flew for Walt Disney World.
 He flew the Mickey Mouse, Donald Duck, Cinderella's Castle and the Spaceship Earth balloons.
 In addition to his experience, Bob is also a wonderful entertainer and can really make his passengers feel at ease as he maneuvers his balloon over the beautiful Central Florida landscape.

 All flights are flown at Sunrise, 7 days a week, including Holidays! (weather permitting)